Lombardy Region Ordinance - Additional measures for the prevention and management of the COVID-19 emergency

 - Reading time: 2 min

-Article 1 of Ordinance no. 546 of 13/05/2020, also available at the following link, stipulates:
+Article 1 of Ordinance No. 546 of May 13, 2020, which can also be consulted at the following link, states:

 Employers shall comply with the following requirements: